einaregilsson/s3-list-all-objects/README.md

     {
-        bucket    : 'bucketname',  //REQUIRED: Name of bucket to list objects from prefix    : 'foldername/', //OPTIONAL: Only get keys with this prefix progress  : function(err, data) { }, //OPTIONAL: Called when a page of keys is ready. data is { batchNr : <nr>, finalBatch: <true | false>, data : [keys]}
+        bucket    : 'bucketname',  //REQUIRED: Name of bucket to list objects from

+        prefix    : 'foldername/', //OPTIONAL: Only get keys with this prefix

+        progress  : function(err, data) { }, //OPTIONAL: Called when a page of keys is ready.
+                                             // data is { batchNr : <nr>, finalBatch: <true | false>, data : [keys]}

-        s3options : {...} //OPTIONAL: Options that are passed directly to the S3 constructor in the AWS SDK.
+        s3options : {...} //OPTIONAL: Options that are passed directly to the S3 constructor in
+                          // the AWS SDK.
 See their documentation for details.

     }

+You must pass in at least one of **callback** or **options.progress**, you can also pass both in.